Session Descriptions

 Wednesday May 20: Conference Day 1

-Presenter: Peter F. Lake, Professor of Law and Charles A. Dana Chair and Director, Center for Excellence in Higher Education Law and Policy, Stetson University College of Law
+Presenter: Peter Lake, Stetson University College of Law and Charles Dana, Center for Excellence in Higher Education Law and Policy

 Description: Higher education is simultaneously experiencing multiple crises, perhaps dominated by profound threats in the law and policy dimension.
 The field has seen unprecedented law and policy attacks on funding, tax status, academic/ institutional freedom and autonomy, and even our inclusion of international students on American campuses.
 Even the rule of law itself as we have known it is in transition- along with the roles of lawyers.
 Professor Peter Lake will help to frame both the context and state of higher education in a time when legal "compliance" raises more than mere challenges but existential questions for the field.